astronomer/docs/learn/airflow-datasets.md

 ## Dataset concepts

 You can define datasets in your Airflow environment and use them to create dependencies between DAGs.
 To define a dataset, instantiate the `Dataset` class and provide a string to identify the location of the dataset.
-This string must be in the form of a valid Uniform Resource Identifier (URI), see [What is valid URI?](http://apache-airflow-docs.s3-website.eu-central-1.amazonaws.com/docs/apache-airflow/stable/authoring-and-scheduling/datasets.html#what-is-valid-uri) for detailed information.
+This string must be in the form of a valid Uniform Resource Identifier (URI).
+See [What is valid URI?](http://apache-airflow-docs.s3-website.eu-central-1.amazonaws.com/docs/apache-airflow/stable/authoring-and-scheduling/datasets.html#what-is-valid-uri) for detailed information.

 Currently, the URI is not used to connect to an external system and there is no awareness of the content or location of the dataset.
 However, using this naming convention helps you to easily identify the datasets that your DAG accesses and ensures compatibility with future Airflow features.